 paralysis and courageous action

-If I am a five, then it is likely that I am a very careful, thoughtful person.
+If I am a five, it is likely that I am a very careful, thoughtful person.
 I take the time to consider my actions before I begin, so that I can be sure to make the right decisions and avoid complicating mistakes.
 I want to live lightly, minimizing my impact on other people’s lives so that I can keep my own life simple and comfortable, and I am willing to wait before acting if it means that my actions can be more well-considered.
 This careful, gentle way of being can be a great talent, if it is used correctly.
 But it can also be a trap.

-I may find that I often feel paralyzed when there is some action that I know I should take.
+I may feel paralyzed when there is some action that I know I should take.
 It could feel as if I am afraid to start for some reason, or as if I want to do anything other than what I know I should do.
 I might start some new project, only to put it down as soon as it begins to seem like it’s well under way.
 I might pace back and forth nervously, or possibly get lost in television or use drugs.
 In every case, what I am doing is avoiding the task — which doesn’t get it done.

 Do I avoid tasks that I know I should do?